LeoBourret/push_swap/README.md

 ### **3. Extended Functionality (Bonus Part - Achieved)**

 *   **File I/O for Instructions:** The `checker` program was extended to **read instructions from a specified input file** and the `push_swap` program was adapted to **write its generated instructions to an output file**.
-*   **Enhanced Debugging & Automation:** This bonus allows for more flexible testing and automation of the sorting process, separating instruction generation from execution.

 ## 🛠️ Technologies Used